Verplanck's Point: History

 Verplanck's Point is best known for its role in the American Revolutionary War, several times serving as an encampment for George Washington's Continental Army during its crossings of the Hudson River.
-Its flat alluvial plane served as a natural staging area for ferrying men and materiel from Kings Ferry, lying between the Point and the neighboring hamlet of Montrose and Stony Point on the west bank of the river.
+Its flat alluvial plane served as a natural staging area for ferrying men and materiel from King's Ferry, lying between the Point and the neighboring hamlet of Montrose and Stony Point on the west bank of the river.

 Pursued by the army of British General William Howe, Washington was en route to Fort Lee, New Jersey.
-From there it continued south to Yorktown, Virginia, where Washington received the surrender of General Cornwallis on October 19, 1781.
+From there the army continued south to Yorktown, Virginia, where Washington received the surrender of General Cornwallis on October 19, 1781.

 Troop Review

-A year later, in September 1782, Verplanck's Point, an alluvial plain and natural place for an encampment during the inherent bottleneck of an arduous and slow ferrying of men and materiel across the river, again became the site of the Continental Army's bivouac upon crossing the Hudson.
+A year later, in September 1782, Verplanck's Point, a natural place for an encampment during the inherent bottleneck of an arduous and slow ferrying of men and materiel across the river, again became the site of the Continental Army's bivouac upon crossing the Hudson.
 On the 14th (Note: There are discrepancies on the date, some citing the day of Rochambeau's arrival, Saturday, September 14, 1782, and others the following Sunday, September 21, with a French review of the Continental troops held on the 20th.)
 Washington staged a review of Continental Army there as an honor for the departing French commander in chief Comte de Rochambeau and his army.